fooplugins/fooconvert/readme.txt

 = 0.0.16 =
 * Date Updated : 3 Dec 2024
-* Added compatability mode on widgets, so that blocks that generate scripts will now work.
+* Added compatability mode on popups, so that blocks that generate scripts will now work.
 * Events now have a conversion bool field.
 * Updated to Freemius SDK 2.9.0.
 * Lots of updates and bug fixes!